-U.S. House may vote on Dodd-Frank changes in May -majority leader
+U.S. House may vote on Dodd-Frank changes in May: majority leader

 Trump said in March he would sign the bill once it had been approved by both the House and Senate

 Last week, Republican Representative Jeb Hensarling, chairman of the House Financial Services Committee, said he was “certainly open to other pathways” to pass legislation aimed at helping small businesses.
-[L1N1S31FI]

 McCarthy echoed these comments on Monday, suggesting some of the House’s wish list could be included in separate legislation.